zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/016-en_US-Aetherion_The_Jumper.md

 **Limitations:**

-- **Scale and sensitivity:** In the current reference design, projected outputs lie in the $`\mu`$W regime, implying that conclusive falsification or support requires micro-calorimetry with stable baselines and well-characterized drift.
+- **Scale and sensitivity:** In the current reference design, projected outputs lie in the $`\mu`$ W regime, implying that conclusive falsification or support requires micro-calorimetry with stable baselines and well-characterized drift.
 The absence of a signal at the required sensitivity would constrain the coupling strength and/or the achievable effective $`\mid \nabla\widetilde{\alpha} \mid`$ in real materials.

 - **Material realization of α-layers:** The dielectric meta-lattices are an engineering approximation to an idealized $`\widetilde{\alpha}(r)`$ profile.
 Fabrication imperfections, dispersion non-idealities, and thermal gradients can distort the realized profile, effectively reducing $`\Delta\alpha`$ or introducing uncontrolled spatial structure.
 Any experimental campaign must therefore measure or infer the realized $`\widetilde{\alpha}(r)`$ (or a proxy for it) and propagate this uncertainty into the predicted signal bands.